 In our inclusive environment with high teacher-to-student ratios (1:6) and additional support available, we can ensure that our students further develop the intellectual, personal, emotional and social skills needed to succeed in their learning journey.

-Our middle school years from Grades 6 to 8 and are a time of further exploration.
+Our Middle school years from Grades 7 to 10 and are a time of further exploration.
 Our students are exposed to a higher-level of subject matter while being encouraged to ask questions that require more sophisticated thinking skills.